Co-op Prep Courses

 Students may not withdraw from COOP 101 without compelling circumstances.

 Requests to be Dropped from COOP 101

-In order for COOP 101 to be dropped from a student’s schedule because of an intended future change (changing to a four-year or no co-op program or intent to transfer), a student must complete required paperwork to change programs or withdraw (for a future term) AND that paperwork must be fully processed by the University and the co-op cycle removed.
-When these intentions are communicated verbally or via email, and required paperwork that would make the change official has not been submitted, the student cannot be dropped from the course.
+In order for COOP 101 to be dropped from a student’s schedule because of an intended future change (changing to a four-year or no co-op program or intent to transfer), a student must complete the required paperwork to change programs or withdraw (for a future term) AND that paperwork must be fully processed by the University and the co-op cycle removed.
+When these intentions are communicated verbally or via email and the required paperwork that would make the change official has not been submitted, the student cannot be dropped from the course.

 Failing COOP 101

 Students who fail COOP 101 once will need to retake the class the next available term the course is offered prior to participating in their first co-op.
 If students earn less than 60 percent in the class — they receive an "F" grade, which is a class failure.
 A career block will be placed on their Drexel account until they successfully complete the class.
 This hold will prevent students from using the SCDCOnline system and will block access to search for jobs.

 For students who fail COOP 101 and their assigned cycle begins the term immediately following the term that they take the class, their co-op cycle will be removed.
 This may result in students having to return to classes during a term when they were supposed to be on co-op.
 This can cause significant financial aid problems, generate a higher bill, and may delay their graduation date.
 As previously indicated, such students will need to be registered for COOP 101 during the next available term.

 Students who fail COOP 101 twice will be permanently ineligible to participate in co-op.
 All future co-op cycles will be removed.
 This will cause significant financial aid and billing implications.
 This may prevent graduation from their program if an NCOP option does not exist.

 Appeals to a COOP 101 Grade or Policy